 Daren: Right, so it's changed a little bit.
 Animate everything was the status quo back then.
 But now, it's more purposeful and more behavior oriented.
 We think about our end user, we think about accessibility.
 If we're designing an element that's interactive, we want to make sure it's tying back to the brand, it's tying back to a purpose.
 So even the behavior of a button in an interactive state can still be both beautiful and usable.

 Chris: Yeah, functional, right?
 That's where content strategy comes in.
 This episode is about the elements that make up a strong website and a strong user experience for that website.
-And
+And content strategy has a role in all this as well.
+Accessibility is one side of it, but the design really needs to, at the risk of outing myself here, the design really needs to complement the goals of the site, the content strategy that has been put in place or developed.

 The Role of Visuals in a Website